christian-vorhemus/autcar/docs/5_Customvision.md

 The model is the better, the more this curve is bent to the upper right corner.

 Now suppose we have a different model with a different curve - how do we compare these curves and get a metric which curve is better?
 We could measure the **area under the curve** by calculating the integral between the lowest and highest precision-recall pair.
-In practice, we use an appromximation by summing up the rectangles defined by precision multiplied with recall at a certain threshold.
+In practice, we use an approximation by summing up the rectangles defined by precision multiplied with recall at a certain threshold.
 And this is called "Average Precision" (AP).

 ## Download and convert the model